DTS-STN/CDP-Lessons-Learned/Stock Visualization.md

 The [current solution](http://pvt-pov.service.gc.ca/Reports/powerbi/NCR-BDM-DECD-Client%20Data%20and%20Personalization/Service%20Canada%20Labs%20Overview) uses the Microsoft PowerBI dashboard and data viz software platform to pull Adobe Analytics data and populate metrics within PowerBI reports.
 The software is functional but is limited because:

 - Users are limited in their ability to manipulate data points, ie. cumbersome filter settings must be provided and used.
-- The data visualization tools are not usually aesthetically pleasing.
+- The data visualization tools are not usually aesthetically pleasing

 ## Proposed Solution

-XYZ
+The proposed solution is a custom-developped data visualization tool...

+- Using the React tech-stack.
+- Emulate an "Apple Iphone" widget-platform design.
+-

 ## General Lessons Learned